nsupdate-info/nsupdate.info/docs/project.rst

 Or even better: if you use git, fork our repo, make your changes and submit a pull request.

-For small fixes, you can even just edit the files on github (github will then fork, change and submit a pull request automatically).
+For small fixes, you can even just edit the files on GitHub (GitHub will then fork, change and submit a pull request automatically).